PayPal boosts maternity leave, sick time for U.S. employees

-NEW YORK (Reuters) - Electronic payment company PayPal Holdings Inc said on Thursday it will increase its paid maternity and sick leave programs and offer time off for U.S. employees to volunteer and care for ill family members.
+NEW YORK, Dec 17 (Reuters) - Electronic payment company PayPal Holdings Inc said on Thursday it will increase its paid maternity and sick leave programs and offer time off for U.S. employees to volunteer and care for ill family members.

 Beginning Jan.
 1, expectant mothers will receive eight weeks of maternity leave at full pay, an increase from 80 percent.
 They can also take eight weeks of paid bonding leave for a total of 16 weeks.
 Fathers, same-sex spouses and domestic partners also are eligible for the new bonding benefit.